stitchdata/docs/_database-integrations/other/ssh-for-amazon-web-services.md

 intro: |
   {% include misc/data-files.html %}

   If a database is in a private subnet in your AWS account, you can use an SSH tunnel to connect Stitch.
-The approach in this tutorial will use a publicly accessible EC2 instance, or bastion, to create the connection.
-The bastion will act as an intermediary, forwarding the traffic from Stitch through an encrypted tunnel to the database in the private subnet.
+The approach in this tutorial will use a publicly accessible EC2 instance to create the connection.
+The SSH server will act as an intermediary, forwarding the traffic from Stitch through an encrypted tunnel to the database in the private subnet.

   The approach outlined in this guide is applicable to both [integrations]({{ site.baseurl }}/integrations) (where data is extracted) and [destinations]({{ site.baseurl }}/destinations) (where data is loaded).